incodehq/incode-platform/README.md

 For tables, the service expects the placeholder to be a table, with a header and either one or two body rows.
 The header is left untouched, the body rows are used as the template for the input data.
 Any surplus cells in the input data are ignored.

-A sample HTML can be found [here](https://github.com/danhaywood/docx-service/blob/master/src/test/resources/com/danhaywood/ddd/domainservices/docx/GeneratedOutput.docx?raw=true)
+A sample generated document can be found [here](https://github.com/danhaywood/docx-service/blob/master/src/test/resources/com/danhaywood/ddd/domainservices/docx/GeneratedOutput.docx?raw=true)